walterhiggins/ScriptCraft/README.md

 [ic]: http://canarymod.net/releases
 [cmapi]: https://ci.visualillusionsent.net/job/CanaryLib/javadoc/

+# BlocklyCraft visual editor

+ScriptCraft now includes a graphical editor.
+This allows even younger aspiring programmers to create Minecraft Mods without (initially) having to learn how to type even a single line of JavaScript, making it (also) a visual programming environment, and not only a text-based code one.
+This visual editor is web-based, and based on Google's Blockly (which was influenced by MIT's Scratch, which was inspired by Logo, the original "turtle graphics" educational programming language designed in 1967 equally at MIT.)

+[http://localhost:7070/blocklycraft/](http://localhost:7070/blocklycraft/index.html) opens this intuitive editor, and [this first video introduces](https://www.youtube.com/watch?v=cat5f-Hy16k) how to use it, [this video in Italian](https://www.youtube.com/watch?v=83I8DzWjnNQ) is from Devoxx4kids Ticino 2015, where [BlocklyMinecraft was born during a Hackergarten](https://www.flickr.com/photos/132694685@N07/16616720023/in/set-72157649797804723).

 # Contributing

 If you would like to contribute source code and/or documentation changes please [read contributing.md][contrib]